Starting in the Spring, every season except Winter is busy and every season is beautiful!

 These old rock walls are located near the True Ames homestead on the farm.
 They were built without the benefit of modern equipment, using hand labor, stone boats and a team of horses.
 Everyone worked long and hard, only to have to do it again year after year as Mother Nature works the rocks back up through the soil with frost action.
 It's amazing what was accomplished with a minimum of equipment and with a lot of good old fashioned labor and Yankee ingenuity.

-Pick-Your-Own dates are August 7th through Labor Day.
+Pick-Your-Own dates are Friday, August 5th through Monday, August 29th.

 Monday - Friday